parhaikothil/wp-cache-press/README.md

 * Submit bug reports on the [issues tracker](https://github.com/novatemple/wp-cache-press/issues).
 * To disclose a security issue, please [contact us](https://wpcache.press/contact/).
 * Want to add a new language translation?
 Awesome!
 You can contribute on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/wp-cache-press).

+## Support

+To receive a personalized support, please use our [support center](https://wpcache.press/support/).

 ## Where could I find more information?